NuKeeperDotNet/NuKeeper/README.md

 ### There are two possible workflows:

-**One-repository workflow**.
+**Single-repository workflow**.
 The pull fork and push fork are the same repository.
 NuKeeper will pull from the repository, branch locally, make a change,  and push a change back to a branch on the same repository, then PR back to the `master` branch.

+In this workflow, NuKeeper needs permission to push to the target repository.

-**Two-repository workflow**.
+**Fork workflow**.
 The pull fork and push fork are not the same repository.
 NuKeeper will pull from the upstream, branch locally, make a change, and push it back to a branch on the origin fork, then PR back to the `master` branch on the upstream.

-NuKeeper will use the two repository workflow if:
+This workflow can be used if:
-- The user (identified by the github token) already has a repository with the right name, that is a fork of the target repository and we have permission to push there.
+-  the user (identified by the github token) already has a repository with the right name, that is a fork of the target repository and we have permission to push there.
 - Or the user does not have a repository with the right name, but it can be created as a fork of the target.

 This is automatic, NuKeeper will find the fork, or attempt to create it if it does not exist.

-NuKeeper will fall back to the one repository workflow if it cannot use the two repository workflow, and we have permission to push to the target repository.
+The `ForkMode` option controls which workflow is preferred. options are `PreferFork` and `PreferSingleRepository`.
+If the preferred workflow cannot be used, it will fall back to trying the other.

 Failing both of these, NuKeeper has nowhere to push to, and will therefore fail to process the repository.